trademarks

 Obtaining a trademark begins with filing an application.
 Lloyd & Mousilli specializes in intellectual property and can assist you with the trademark application process from start to finish.
 We will guide you through the process of crafting a goods and services description and selecting appropriate evidence of use.
 Additionally, our seasoned attorneys are well equipped to advise you on overall IP strategy.

-Click here to book a free consultation with a member of our trademark team.
+Click here to book a free strategy session with a member of our trademark team.

 Can I join Amazon's Brand Registry if my application is pending?